Mehdilotfi7/Mica/docs/src/examples.md

 These parameter shifts provide physical insight into when and how the generator's thermal behavior adapts to operational changes or potential degradation.

-We begin by defining the difference equations required for Mocha:
+We begin by defining the difference equations required for Mica:

 ```julia